What Is A Single-Family Home And Is It Right For You?

 Here are some advantages to single-family homes:

-- More space: Single-family homes come in all shapes, sizes and square They’re typically a good choice for prospective buyers who need more space, which may mean a bigger kitchen, more bedrooms or a basement for storage.
+• Plenty of space: Single-family homes come in all shapes, sizes and square footage.
+They’re typically a good choice for prospective buyers who need more space, which may mean a bigger kitchen, more bedrooms or a basement for storage.

-- More privacy: Because you and your neighbors aren’t living side by side with shared walls, there’s less chance of them overhearing And if your neighbors are noisy, you’ll hear them less because of the distance between you.
+• Privacy: Because you and your neighbors aren’t living side by side with shared walls, there’s less chance of them overhearing.
+If your neighbors are noisy, you’ll hear them less because of the distance between you.

 Cons Of Single-Family Homes